Overview of CAS Gen Ed Curriculum

 Purpose of the Curriculum

 This curriculum teaches students the value of broad intellectual inquiry and fosters the resilience and inventiveness essential to success.
-At the same time, it helps students build foundational skills so that they can excel in advanced study and learn to become leaders.
+At the same time, it helps students build foundational skills in reading, writing, communication, math and critical reasoning that will be essential to college learning and success.

 Studies show that the first year of college is most critical for sustained success.
-Trinity’s First Year Experience sustains and nurtures students through their most vulnerable year, in the following ways:
+Trinity nurtures students through this important first year, in the following ways:

-- Upon completing the First Year Experience, students will be ready to apply their foundational skills to any discipline.
+- Upon completing the First Year Curriculum, students will be ready to apply their foundational skills to any discipline.

 Preparing for the Workplace